grafana/agent/docs/overview.md

 may try to reimplement everything from scratch.

 ### Why not just use Telegraf?
-Telegraf is a fantastic project and was actually considered as an alternative to to building our own agent.
+Telegraf is a fantastic project and was actually considered as an alternative to building our own agent.
 It could work, but ultimately it was not chosen due to lacking service discovery and metadata label propagation.